 - 1. To carry the paschal candle, chant the Exsultet, and assist at baptism and the Eucharist at the Easter Vigil. - 2.
 To assist in the administration of baptism and in some instances (with the bishop's authorization) to officiate at baptism.
 (It is appropriate for deacons to do the actual immersion or pouring for those they have prepared when a bishop or priest is presiding.) - 3.
 To announce the stages of the Eucharistic Liturgy. - 4.
 To read the Gospel at the Eucharist. - 5.
 To bid the prayers of the people. - 6.
 To prepare the people's oblations at the Eucharist. - 7.
 To administer the Bread and the Wine of the Eucharist. - 8.
 To perform the ablutions at the Eucharist. - 9.
 To take the Eucharistic Bread and Wine to the absent. - 10.
 To assist at marriages and to solemnize marriages in the absence of an ordinary minister (bishop or priest) of marriage.
 (Episcopal deacons may so function only when no bishop or priest is available and may not use the nuptial blessing.) - 11.
 To administer Holy Unction to the sick. - 12.
-To preside at non-Eucharistic prayer services, such as Morning and Evening Prayer and Non-sacramental penitential rites. - 13.
+To preside at non-Eucharistic prayer services, such as Morning and Evening Prayer and on-sacramental penitential rites. - 13.
 To conduct services in homes for the aged and disabled. - 14.
-To read services in congregations without a priest or pastor. - 15.
-To lead the Church's music. - 16.
-To officiate at burial rites, except the Eucharist. - 17.
-To deliver homilies when officiating at a baptism, marriage, burial, or other liturgical services in place of a priest or pastor.
+To read services in congregations without a priest or pastor.